googlefonts/googlesans-flex/README.md

 If all goes according to plan, the workflow will create or update an import branch, and you will have to open a PR for it (we can't do it automatically because of the CLA bot).
-The name of the import branch will be derived from the imported git reference by prepending `import-`, e.g. `import-it-ad-wip-v2.0`.
+The name of the import branch will be derived from the imported branch by prepending `import-`, e.g. `import-it-ad-wip-v2.0`.
 The target branch will be created if it does not exist, or updated with a new commit otherwise.

 The import workflow also builds the font and runs tests on it, no need to request that separately.